Quad screw vise

 The original creator has been lost to time, but the vise has been documented as far back as 1676 by André Félibien.
 There’s controversy as some will say that the images used in Joseph Moxon’s Mechanick Exercises book are copies from André’s work.
 While this juicy bit of gossip is fun to write about, I think it’s far from the truth.
 Watch the video for a bit more understanding of the legacy of the double screw vise.

 In this article, we’ll build an updated version that I’ve personally designed.
 I call it the “Quad Screw Vise” as it uses two sets of jaws instead of the original single, tightened by not two but four screws.
 The video below shows the entire process and you’ll find steps that will give you quick reference to the video so you’re not searching for the next step to follow.
-If you are a content creator and share my work, please credit me.
-I make absolutely no money off of these plans: they are a labor of love for this fantastic hobby.
 I hope they’ll serve you well.
 Please be sure to email me (link at the bottom) if you found any mistakes.

 watch all steps in this video before starting